C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 - What are the main differences between collecting articles from paper newspapers and digitised newspapers? (sitting behind your screen, going to the archive/library)

-### 6c.
-The newspaper and the website as sources of knowledge
+### 6.c The newspaper and the website as sources of knowledge
 Depeding on your age and education, you will be accustomed to specific kinds of news, either television, radio, newspapers, news feeds through your mobile phone, or websites that publish news.
 This assignment asks you to reflect on the sources of your knowledge on current cultural, economical and political developments.
-What do you read/watch?
-Why?
-Do you trust the source?
-What is your trust based on?
 - Choose a current topic or event and compare how it is represented in a paper newspaper, a news website, a newsreel on the radio and on the television.
-Complete the table in your template on the basis of the key questions listed above.
+- Complete the table in your template on the basis of these key questions:
+- Why have you chosen these particular news sources?
+- Do you trust these sources?
+- What is your trust based on?

 <!-- briefing-teacher -->